dymmond/edgy/docs/migrations/migrations.md

   --help                Show this message and exit.
 ```

-This is applied to any other available command via `saffier`.
+This is applied to any other available command via `edgy`.

 ### References

-Since Saffier has a very friendly and familiar interface to interact with so does the
+Since Edgy has a very friendly and familiar interface to interact with so does the
-`saffier`.
+`edgy`.

-Saffier migrations as mentioned before uses Alembic and therefore the commands are exactly the
+Edgy migrations as mentioned before uses Alembic and therefore the commands are exactly the
 same as the ones for alembic except two, which are masked with different more intuitive names.

 * **makemigrations** - Is calling the Alembic `migrate`.
 * **migrate** - Is calling the Alembic `upgrade`.

-Since the alembic names for those two specific operations is not that intuitive, Saffier masks them
+Since the alembic names for those two specific operations is not that intuitive, Edgy masks them
 into a more friendly and intuitive way.

 For those familiar with Django, the names came from those same operations.